Gene Sandvig

 Gene Sandvig (born February 8, 1931) is an American speed skater.
 He competed in two events at the 1956 Winter Olympics.

 His sister Connie Sandvig was a speed skater who competed at national level and his daughter Susan Sandvig competed at international level.
-The daughter of Connie Sandvig, Amy Peterson competed as a short track speed skater at five winter Olympics.
+The daughter of Joan Sandvig Peterson, Amy Peterson competed as a short track speed skater at five winter Olympics.